kumikill/styleguide/cplusplus.md

 ### Boost

-Prefer standard C++ types instead of Boost types, for example smart pointers.
+Prefer standard C++ types instead of Boost types, for example use the built-in <memory> and <filesystem> for smart pointers and file system operations.

-Also prefer to not use Boost when possible as Boost is a bulky library.